Orvis Answer Center

 Although wader fit is not as critical as a pair of pants you’ll wear to a formal event, we have more wader sizes available than any other brand, so you’ll get an excellent fit.
 Fly fishing waders are designed to be worn over other clothing, but the sizes we build take that into account.

-Once you’ve decided which style of waders you want, underneath the photograph of the waders you’ll see a green button that says “Sizing Chart”.
-Simply click on this button and a pop-up box will display, showing the sizes available in that style of waders.
-All measurements should be taken with clothes on, and for inseam measurement the best approach is to measure the inseam of a pair of pants that fit you comfortably.
+Once you’ve decided which style of waders you want, in the description box underneath the photograph of the waders, you'll see a "Size Chart" tab, which displays the sizes available in that style of waders.
+All measurements should be taken with clothes on.
+For inseam measurement, the best approach is to measure the inseam of a pair of pants that fit you comfortably.
 If for some reason you don’t fit exactly into the specs we offer, the most critical measurements are your inseam and foot size, as the upper part of the waders can be adjusted with your wader belt and suspenders.